neilscallywag/ESDTemplate/client/README.md

 # Structure
 The project directory structure is inspired by the [Hospital Run project](https://github.com/HospitalRun/hospitalrun-frontend).

+# I18N configuration
+## TODO:
+- [ ] Add localstorage hook to persist the user choice
+- [ ] create a component to switch the language

 # SEO Configuration
 ## TODO:
 - [ ] Add ability to auto generate sitemap.xml